String theory in twistor space and minimal tension holography: Introduction

-Recently, a proposal for the string theory describing deformations of $AdS_3\times S^3 \times \mathcal{M}_4$, where $\mathcal{M}_4$ is a compact, four-dimensional hyperk\"{a}hler manifold with pure NS-NS flux has been proposed \cite{Eberhardt:2018ouy,Eberhardt:2019ywk}.
-They focus on the case of $\mathcal{M}_4 = T^4$ as well as setting the flux to take its minimal possible value.
-The theory is based on a WZW model at level $k=1$ (corresponding to minimal tension) and as such, we shall refer to this theory as the ``$k=1$ string''.
+Recently, a proposal for the string theory describing deformations of $AdS_3\times S^3 \times \mathcal{M}_4$, where $\mathcal{M}_4$ is a compact four-dimensional hyperk\"{a}hler manifold, with pure NS-NS flux has been made \cite{Giribet:2018ada, Gaberdiel:2018rqv} (and further developed in \cite{Eberhardt:2018ouy,Eberhardt:2019ywk}).
+The focus of these papers is the case where $\mathcal{M}_4 = T^4$ and the flux takes its minimal possible value.
+The theory is based on a WZW model at level $k=1$ (corresponding to minimal tension, where stringy effects are important) and as such, we shall refer to this theory as the ``$k=1$ string''.
 Remarkably, it can be cast in terms of free fields and so the theory is tractable \cite{Dei:2020zui}.
 The expectation is that this string theory is equivalent to a two-dimensional symmetric orbifold CFT of $T^4$ and the proposal has passed many non-trivial checks, including the matching of the full non-protected spectra and correlation functions to all loops.
-The literature is extensive, but see \cite{Gaberdiel:2018rqv,Eberhardt:2018ouy,Giribet:2018ada,Eberhardt:2019ywk,Eberhardt:2019qcl,Eberhardt:2020akk,Dei:2020zui,Gaberdiel:2020ycd,Knighton:2020kuh,Eberhardt:2020bgq,Eberhardt:2021jvj,Gaberdiel:2021kkp,Gaberdiel:2021njm,Gaberdiel:2022als,Gaberdiel:2022oeu,Naderi:2022bus,McStay:2023thk,Dei:2023ivl,Knighton:2023mhq,Knighton:2024ybs,Knighton:2024noc,Dei:2024sct} for a partial list.
-In spite of its success, there are still aspects that are not properly understood.
-In conventional free field descriptions \cite{Dei:2020zui}, the theory seems to naturally live, not in $AdS_3$ but instead in its minitwistor space.
-These twistor fields have been recast in terms of spacetime fields \cite{Dei:2023ivl}, but these are defined directly on the boundary $S^2$, rather than in the bulk of $AdS_3$.
-Hence, it is unclear to what extent the theory probes the bulk.
-Furthermore, the constraint algebra includes additional constraints to the usual Virasoro algebra, the origin of which are not fully understood.
+The literature is extensive (see \cite{Gaberdiel:2018rqv,Eberhardt:2018ouy,Giribet:2018ada,Eberhardt:2019ywk,Eberhardt:2019qcl,Eberhardt:2020akk,Dei:2020zui,Gaberdiel:2020ycd,Knighton:2020kuh,Eberhardt:2020bgq,Eberhardt:2021jvj,Gaberdiel:2021kkp,Gaberdiel:2021njm,Gaberdiel:2022als,Gaberdiel:2022oeu,Naderi:2022bus,McStay:2023thk,Dei:2023ivl,Knighton:2023mhq,Knighton:2024ybs,Knighton:2024noc,Dei:2024sct} for a partial list), but despite its successes, there are still aspects that are not properly understood.